-- Enter a passphrase in the WPA Preshared Key field.
+- c.
+Enter a passphrase in the WPA Preshared Key field.
 You can click the Show option to see the characters that you are typing. - d.
 Click Change.
 You will be prompted to apply the changes.
-To proceed, click Apply.
+To proceed, click Apply. - 8.
+If necessary, disconnect the power and Ethernet cables to move the router so that you can connect it to your Internet connection. - Connect an Ethernet cable from your broadband modem or other Internet connection to the port labeled <---> on the back of the AirRouter.

 Congratulations!
 Basic router installation is complete.
-The next page provides information for connecting wireless clients.
+Proceed to Connecting a Wireless Client to the AirRouter for information on connecting wireless clients.